standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 one of the boys, to sit in the hall all the morning and answer the bell?”

-{58}“Oh, well, Mother!
+“Oh, well, Mother!
 I don’t mean that they wouldn’t be a great deal more useful, sitting in the hall, and answering the bell, than doing anything they will be doing.
 For what will be the good of